The Military Bar Association of Victoria is the peak body of barristers who have served in the armed forces.

 If you are seeking a Military Bar Association Barrister, consider using our quick search:

-Direct briefing of Barristers can help in reducing costs and in giving you greater control over the direction and strategy of your matter.
+Direct briefing of Barristers can help reduce legal costs and give you greater control over the direction and strategy of your matter.

 Permanent Legal Officers

-Permanent Legal Officers can brief Military Bar Association Barristers through the usual briefing practices within the ADF, by providing an R1 Form to the Barrister of your choice.
+Permanent Legal Officers can brief Military Bar Association Barristers who are also ADF Legal Officers through the usual briefing practices within the ADF by providing an R1 Form to the Barrister of your choice.

 In-House Counsel & Government Solicitors